 Dr. Mayrim Pérez is a board-certified small animal internal medicine specialist in South Florida.
 She is based out of Ft.
 Lauderdale, FL, and is available to serve general practice and emergency animal hospitals throughout the greater Ft.
 Lauderdale metro area.

 Mayrim L. Pérez was born and raised in Puerto Rico, and for as long as she can remember, she wanted to be a veterinarian.
 In 2004, she earned her bachelor’s degree in Animal Sciences with honors from the University of Florida and then earned her veterinary degree from the University of Wisconsin in 2008.
 After veterinary school, she completed a rotating internship at VCA Veterinary Referral and Emergency Center in Norwalk, CT, plus an internal medicine internship the following year at Animal Specialty Group in Los Angeles, CA.

-Returning to the University of Florida, Dr. Pérez completed her residency in small animal internal medicine and became a board certified internist shortly thereafter.
+Returning to the University of Florida, Dr. Pérez completed her residency in small animal internal medicine and became a board-certified internist shortly thereafter.
 For several years prior to joining MOVES, she worked at a busy specialty clinic in South Florida.
 In her free time Dr. Pérez enjoys cooking, traveling and spending time with her husband and son.
-She has 2 cats and 1 dog: Morrison, the silver Persian, Aries, the sassy orange tabby, and Indiana Jones the wild mutt.
+She has two cats: Morrison (the silver Persian), Aries (the sassy orange tabby) & one dog: Indiana Jones (the wild mutt).

 Achieved board certification through ACVIM

 Completed residency at University of Florida